OpenClassrooms-Student-Center/Python_Testing/README.md

 5. Testing

    Testing is done using Pytest.
 All tests are located in the directory tests/<test_type>.
+To run the tests :
+   - Run the command line : <code>pytest</code>

    [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) is used to check code coverage while running pytest.
 This is set automatically via setup.cfg.

+   Locust is set as a load testing, all params are in locust.conf.
+To run Locust:
+   - Make sure that your Flask server is up and running
+   - Make sure that your server adresse is in pair with the host set in locust.conf (default : host = http://127.0.0.1:5000/)
+   - Run the command line : <code>locust</code>